Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 - In the descents, shorten your stride as much as possible and take care to land on the soles of your feet with a bent knee if possible.
 Landing on your heel could cause strain on your knees and joints.

 - Always keep a record of your achievements!
 You can, for example, record your outings on Strava, and keep a record of the distance you’ve traveled, the height you’ve climbed, the time you’ve taken, and the number of hikes you’ve completed during the year.
+Try to add an extra mile or two on your target distance for your next day hikes to improve your endurance.

 - Don’t pollute where you go.
 If you bring something with you, it is better to leave with it: no waste in the woods, of course.
 You can also pick up any other waste you come across, the wilderness will thank you for it.
 Learn The Leave No Trace Seven Principles.